Margaret Cho: 1995–2002: Stand-up, acting, and writing

-In 2004, the show Notorious C.H.O. (the title was derived from slain rapper The Notorious B.I.G.) referred to the comedian having been reared in 1970s San Francisco and her bisexuality.
+In 2004, the show Notorious C.H.O. (the title was derived from rapper The Notorious B.I.G.) referred to Cho having been reared in 1970s San Francisco and her bisexuality.
 After completing Notorious C.H.O., she made another stand-up film, Revolution, released in 2004, and subsequently work on her first self-written film in which she starred.
 Bam Bam and Celeste, a low-budget comedy about a "fag hag" and her gay best friend, co-starred Cho's friend and co-touring act Bruce Daniels.
 The film premiered at the Toronto International Film Festival in 2005.
 On Valentine's Day of 2004, Cho spoke at the Marriage Equality Rally at the California State Capitol.
 Her speech can be seen in the documentary Freedom to Marry.